manuscriptmastr/kafi/README.md

 ### Bloom Time
 The time from when water first contacts the slurry to when the slurry stops puffing up.

+### Body
+The texture of the coffee, also known as mouthfeel.
+This may range anywhere from tea-like to soupy.

 ### Boulders
 The stone-like particles of ground coffee.
 These often float to the top of your brew.

+### Extraction
+Coffee is 30% soluble (dissolvable), but in practice only 20% is the tasty part.
+Extraction is the process (via pour over, drip, espresso, etc.) of temporarily contacting water with coffee to extract these parts of the coffee.

+### Finish
+The aftertaste of the coffee.

 ### Fines
 The chaff-like particles of ground coffee.
 There will always be some, but less depending on the quality of your grinder.
 Ethiopian beans in particular produce more fines than other origins.